ionic-team/ionic-portals/website/docs/what-is-a-portal.md

 ## How does it work?

-Ionic Portals uses [Capacitor](https://capacitorjs.com) as a bridge between the native code and the web code; meaning that there is a production ready, battle tested solution for connecting these two codebases.
+Ionic Portals uses [Capacitor](https://capacitorjs.com) as a bridge between the native code and the web code.
+This means that there is a production ready, battle tested solution for connecting these two codebases.
 The Ionic Portals library then provides tooling and functionality around Capacitor to easily embed Capacitor instances, known as "Portals," into your application.
 Each web application is sandboxed and has a separate connection to the native app.
 The native code will remain as the "source of truth" for your data as well as allowing your project to continue to use native layouts/views first and foremost.

 ## When should I use a Portal?